```css ``` Skip to content

 We're very blessed to have so many amazing people in our intuitive sound-making community who bring their unique perspectives to this work with therapeutic sound instruments.

-We'd like to share a special highlight video featuring Michelle James of Oneonta, New York - who was our special guest at our live "Monochord Monday Meetup" back in November of 2025.
+We'd like to share a special highlight video featuring Michelle James of Oneonta, New York β€” our special guest at the live Monochord Monday Meetup in November 2025.

-Michelle shares the concept of "Projective Dreaming" - a group practice in which a person shares their dream and the others are invited to interpret this dream as if it were their own and dream on further.
-Michelle applies this notion to sound as she offers up a sonic interpretation of a recent dream of hers performed on feeltone instruments (Monolina and Tinka Tong tongue drum), then allows us to take this inspired rhythmic playing and dream on our own instruments for our 7 minutes of playing time.
+Michelle shares the concept of "Projective Dreaming" β€” a group practice in which a person shares their dream and the others are invited to interpret this dream as if it were their own, and dream on further.
+Michelle applies this notion to sound: she offers a sonic interpretation of a recent dream performed on feeltone instruments (Monolina and Tinka Tong tongue drum), then invites us to take this inspired rhythmic playing and dream on our own instruments for 7 minutes of open playing time.

 "As a companion, collaborator, and traveler, I am here to bear witness, hold space for the laughter and tears, and offer gentle support when needed.